fe-data/fe-docs/docs/apps/scan.rst

 Scan App
 ========
-Check in visitors easily with our Android or IOS App; no need to use (expensive) scanning terminals.
+Check in visitors easily with our Android or IOS App; no expensive scanning terminals required.
 The App is available for Android 9.0 and later and IOS 14.0 and later.

 .. list-table::